scottyeager/info_foundation/src/blog/need_for_new_neutral_internet.md

 - **Self healing**: The architecture is designed to ensure that workloads and data can be accessed at all times.
 - **Neutral & private**: A lot of work has done using blockchain (technology which powers crypto currency) to guarantee privacy and net neutrality.
 	- Designed around simplicity to be used by everyone.
-	- The technology provides anyone with the autonomy to deliver complext IT applications without the need for complex integration services.
+	- The technology provides anyone with the autonomy to deliver complex IT applications without the need for complex integration services.
 - **Empowers equality**: Our technology should be usable by the “other billions” that remain unconnected.
 Due to the low cost-points, low energy requirements and reduced need of backbone network capacity.